poornaprajays/freelance/README.md

-You must always create good-looking designer-level styles to your application.
 - Make it well animated and fit a certain "theme", ie neo brutalist, retro, neumorphism, glass morphism, etc

 Use known images and emojis from online.